An example of a persona

 The DRH aims to bring together data on cultural systems throughout history that will allow statistical analysis, the discovery of new patterns in world history, and the testing of hypotheses about the evolution of human behaviour.

-To gain insight of the scholars is the key to improve the user experience of DRH.
+Gain insight from scholars is the key to improving the user experience of DRH.
 I have worked closely with the technical manager to develop some personas so that the DRH team can take on the Human-Centered Design approach.

-In the beginning of the project, the engineers have focused on building a platform that can capture the wide range of religious data and neglect how the users interact with the system.
+At the beginning of the project, the engineers focused on building a platform that can capture a wide range of religious data and neglect how the users interact with the system.

 Once the personas have been created, there was a fundamental shift in approaching any design decisions.
 The team begin to ask themselves:

 To reduce the abandonment rate of answering the poll